gost/play-with-gost/docker/startup.md

 This document describes the commands used to start multiple GOST projects.
 In this example we're starting 2 projects on a local machine:

-1. gost-prod on port 8080, external uri: http://gost_prod.lvh.me
+1. gost_prod on port 8080, external uri: http://gost_prod.lvh.me

-2. gost-test on port 8081, external uri: http://gost_test.lvh.me
+2. gost_test on port 8081, external uri: http://gost_test.lvh.me

 The site lvh.me is a handy site to test the subdomains: it redirects to localhost machine.